MSA PRODUCT DESIGN

 A MODEL FOR INNOVATION IN TEACHING

-In 2015, Teacher Glenn Corey was honored by two nationally renowned organizations: he selected as an Outstanding Educator by the California League of High Schools and was one of seven teachers nationwide selected to be Allen Distinguished Educators by the Paul G. Allen Family Foundation.
+In 2015, Product Design founder Glenn Corey was honored by two nationally renowned organizations: he selected as an Outstanding Educator by the California League of High Schools and was one of seven teachers nationwide selected to be Allen Distinguished Educators by the Paul G. Allen Family Foundation.

 Corey was selected as an Allen Distinguished Educator due to his work providing transformational learning opportunities for students while promoting rigorous academics, real-world learning experiences and fostering community engagement.